vuxcode/we1-project-danielparker90-1/time-report.md

 Top attractions: side menu added
 Total time spent 4hrs
 Week 21 May 19th. missed a closing tag for iframe.
-Time spent 1 min
+Time spent 1 min Week 22.
+29th-31st May.
+Index page now validated by Adding <meta charset="UTF-8"> to <head>
+Changed width="100" to width="100%"
+Confirmed proper closing of the <iframe> element Adjusted the map container to ensure it appears square and centered.
+About London, plan your trip, top attractions and contact page now validated by adding closing tags that were missing, <meta charset="UTF-8"> to <head> in each page.
+Time spent in total on this 4hrs